eGain/egain-conversation-hub-sentiment-analysis/README.md

 6. Tidemark and batch status is updated
 7. Transcripts along with sentiments are fed to HTML and written to S3 bucket.

+**Note**
+1. Chats with anonymous customers will not be processed.
+2. Only chats in English will be processed.
+3. The generated HTML will be stored in ${S3_bucket}/chat/sentiment-analysis/output

 **Pre-requsiites**
 1. Git client, can be downloaded from https://git-scm.com/downloads
 2. eGain Cloud advisor credentials availability